UNIVERSITY OF WISCONSIN River Falls

 Office: B46 Kleinpell Fine Arts

-Paul J. Budde, assistant professor of music at the University of Wisconsin-River Falls, taught middle and high school music in the public schools of Wisconsin and Minnesota for eight years.
-Since then, he has served as an adjunct Professor of Music at Gustavus Adolphus College, Inver Hills Community College, Mankato State University, St. Cloud State University, and the University of St. Thomas, where he taught Music Education, Music Appreciation, Music Theory, History of Rock & Roll, World Music, and Applied Tuba/Euphonium; directed Tuba-Euphonium Ensemble; and supervised student teachers.
+Previously, Budde served as an adjunct Professor of Music at Gustavus Adolphus College, Inver Hills Community College, Mankato State University, St. Cloud State University, and the University of St. Thomas.
+In addition, he taught middle and high school music in the public schools of Wisconsin and Minnesota for eight years.
 As an instructor, Budde is passionate about finding ways to blend the best of traditional music education with forward-looking ideas that align with the ever-changing needs of students in the 21st century.